Scientists have noticed a change in the behavior of some whales, and it is raising questions.

 Due to its low swimming speed and tendency to rest in bays to mate and give birth, the Southern Right Whale was a victim of intense whaling during the 1800s, bringing the species close to extinction.
 In fact, it is called the ‘right whale’ because it was the right whale to catch for fishermen hoping for meat and high oil content.
 Whaling only came to an end in Australia in 1978, and whale numbers have been slowly increasing since then.

 Rolling with the research

-Research from the study was published in Proceedings of the National Academy of Sciences earlier this year.
-According to Robert Harcourt, Honorary Professor of Marine Ecology a Macquarie university, “these results suggest that climate change has driven prevent shifts in the distribution of Southern Right Whales.”
+Research from the study was published in the Proceedings of the National Academy of Sciences magazine earlier this year.
+According to Robert Harcourt, Honorary Professor of Marine Ecology at Macquarie University, “the results suggest that climate change has driven prevent shifts in the distribution of Southern Right Whales.”

 The scientists undertaking the study analysed carbon and nitrogen isotopes in 1002 skin samples collected between 1994 and 2020.
 The samples were taken by shooting a retractable dart at the whales, collecting a small patch of skin.
 Depending on the Southern Right Whale’s location, the isotopes on the skin are different, giving scientists an understanding of their location and migrating patterns.

 According to Robert, “despite their large size, whales can be very hard to track.”

 “Using this technique, we have been able to piece together a map of where the Southern Right Whales have traveled across the Southern Ocean.”